-Uber Strikes Deal with Daimler to Add Self-Driving Mercedes-Benz to Fleet
+Uber strikes deal with Daimler to add self-driving Mercedes-Benz to fleet

-Uber Technologies Inc has signed another deal with a major automaker as the popular ride service accelerates efforts to build out one of the world's first fleets of autonomous vehicles.
+SAN FRANCISCO – Uber Technologies Inc [UBER.UL] has signed another deal with a major automaker as the popular ride service accelerates efforts to build out one of the world's first fleets of autonomous vehicles.

 Continue Reading Below